Sir William Keith, 4th Baronet: Political career

 Under the rule of the Tories, Keith received an appointment as surveyor-general of the customers for the southern district of North America in 1714 and took up residence in Virginia.
 However, he lost his office when the Whigs took power under George I. Around this same time, Keith's father became implicated in the Jacobite rising of 1715 and fled to Saint-Germain-en-Laye.
 Keith applied for a position as lieutenant governor of Pennsylvania and its three lower counties (now Delaware).
 He voyaged to England and returned to America with a commission.

 While serving as lieutenant governor, Keith resided in a country manor, Graeme Park in Horsham, Montgomery County, Pennsylvania.
 Popular with the colonists, he organised a militia (no small feat in a Quaker colony) and established a high court of chancery.
 He also arranged peace conferences with the Indians and promoted laws allowing wives of sailors at sea to become femme sole traders.

 He also is noted for encouraging in 1723, a then 17-year-old Benjamin Franklin to try to set up his own printing business in Philadelphia.
 Franklin later claimed that Keith failed to come through with promised financial support; Keith had suggested Franklin travel to England to purchase equipment for the shop, but after he arrived there, Franklin found that Keith had not sent the promised letters of recommendation, and that no one who knew Sir William "had the smallest Dependence on him".
 Franklin remained in London for three years, and after returning to Philadelphia, did open a printing business two years later in 1728 with a different partner.

 In 1718, William Penn died and Keith became involved in disputes with Penn's widow regarding the conduct of the colony.
 He sought favour with the colonists and tried desperately to achieve popularity.
 Two years later, his father died, and he succeeded to his father's baronetcy.
 However, his father died insolvent and Keith too became mired in debt.

 Penn's widow and heirs joined forces against Keith and sought the nomination of a new lieutenant-governor from the crown.
 Keith published a vindication and led an opposition party.
 He gained election to the assembly, but did not achieve the role of speaker which he sought.
 After re-election to the assembly the following year, he fled the colony and returned to England in order to evade his creditors.
 His family remained in Philadelphia.

+He advocated for a British imperial union for the Commonwealth.